DanielMartensson/CSV2MySQL/ReadMe.md

 ## How to use

-Step 1: Install at least OpenJDK 8 from AdoptOpenJDK Step 2: Install MySQL or MariaDB
+Step 1: Install at least OpenJDK 8 from AdoptOpenJDK <br>
+Step 2: Install MySQL or MariaDB <br>
 Step 3: Go to `application.properties` and change to your database configuration and username

 ```